 Advantages of a Trade Union:

-Secondly, unions serve as a platform that helps its members in diverse ways.
-It protects them exploitation and other discriminatory practices exercised by the employer.
+2. Secondly, unions serve as a platform that helps their members in diverse ways.
+It protects them from exploitation and other discriminatory practices exercised by the employer.

 1.)
 Financial weakness- A matter of grave concern.
 Financial weakness hampers the development of a trade union and that, in turn, affects the development of the workers.
 This is primarily because of the poverty of workers and is apathetic towards the contribution to the union.
 Lack of financial backing can make a union very vulnerable.